 The story begins with an arbitrary but ordinary triangle $\triangle ABC$.
 Let us consider the angle bisectors and the medians at each vertex.
 If you reflect each median across its corresponding angle bisector you will get three lines that meet at the so-called symmedian point of the triangle.
 Take the line segment from the circumcenter of the triangle to the symmedian point and you have the diameter of what is called the Brocard circle.
 Now form three lines by going from the circumcenter perpendicular to each side of the triangle.
-These three lines will meet in the so-called Steiner point of $\triangle ABC$.
+Each of these three lines meets the Brocard circle in a single point.
+These three points together give the Brocard triangle which is circumscribed by the Brocard circle.
+Returning to the original triangle there is a line through each vertex which is parallel with a side of the Brocard triangle.
+These three lines then meet at the Steiner point.
 The resulting miracles (an abbreviated list is below) seem like a gift from heaven!